devkimchi/Service-Broker-External-Activator/Documents/Articles/Step.2.md

 The scripts above give permissions to both `NT SERVICE\SSBExternalActivator` and `NT AUTHORITY\ANONYMOUS LOGON` to access to `TrackingNotificationService` and `TrackingNotificationQueue`.
 By granting permissions like this, the EA application can receive messages from SB.

 ---
 So far, we have created service broker objects.
-In the next post, [Step 3: External Activator Application Development], we will develop an application to consume the messages sent from SB.
+In the next post, [Step 3: External Activator Application Development](http://devkimchi.com/891/service-broker-external-activator-for-sql-server-step-by-step-3/), we will develop an application to consume the messages sent from SB.